This section describes what the Virtual School is and what we offer, in terms of legal requirements and how we operate.

-The Virtual School for children looked after (CLA) is a core service within Slough Children’s Services Trust.
+The Virtual School for children looked after (CLA) is a core service within Slough Children First.
 It is not a physical building that children attend, but is a team of education specialists who are here to ensure that children looked after and children who have left care are supported and achieve their full potential at their real schools.

-The service provides advice, training and support to children and young people in care, teachers, school staff and governors, education support services, social workers, residential key workers, parents and foster carers.
+The service provides advice, training and support to children and young people in care as well as teachers, school staff and governors, education support services, social workers, residential key workers, parents and foster carers.

-The service monitors the educational provision and progress of all children and young people in the care of the Trust.
+The service monitors the educational provision and progress of all children and young people in the care of Slough Children First.
 The aim of the service is to enhance life chances of children looked after, by aspiring for them and being their education advocate through promotion of achievement and equality of opportunity.

 There are approximately 200 Slough children looked after.
 All of these children will have experienced distress, loss and trauma which may have an effect on their development and education.

 Anne Bunce is the Virtual School Head, she has ultimate responsibility for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority’s CLA, including those placed out-of-borough.
 The Virtual School Head should also ensure the educational attainment and progress of CLA are monitored and evaluated as if those children attended a single school.
 Anne can be contacted on firstname.lastname@example.org or on 01753 875920.

 What we do